jalovatt/reaper-vs-code/eel2/README.md

 # EEL2 Language Support

 This folder provides an EEL2 language definition for Visual Studio Code.
-Language definitions are required to associate code snippets with a particular language/file format, and to provide appropriate syntax highlighting.
+Language definitions are required to associate code snippets with a particular language/file format, and (eventually) to provide appropriate syntax highlighting.

 ## Installation
 Clone/download this folder's contents to the following path: